 The core intent of this new work is best described in the words of Jennifer Buffett, NoVo Foundation co-President: “… so that what lives deep within our Indigenous girls and women and Mother Earth can connect and come forth now in these extremely critical times…“

-The Spirit Aligned Leadership Program has its origins and its continuity in the many thoughtful conversations at NoVo Foundation, whose principals and staff we gratefully acknowledge for ongoing support that now includes fiscal sponsorship at Rockefeller Philanthropy Advisors.
+The Spirit Aligned Leadership Program has its origins and its continuity in the many thoughtful conversations at NoVo Foundation, whose principals and staff we gratefully acknowledge for their ongoing support that now includes fiscal sponsorship at Rockefeller Philanthropy Advisors.

 We were inspired in the design phase of the Spirit Aligned Leadership Program by the serendipitous discovery of the beautifully beaded and painted white deerskin hide that appears above.
-Visually, it framed us in the Mother Maize and in the spiritual alignment she imparts to our actions.
+Visually, it framed us in the Mother Maize, and in the spiritual alignment, she imparts to our actions.

 Let the image of standing cornstalk represent our starting point for lifting the lives, strengths, and voices of Indigenous Elder women.